Frequently Asked Questions

 4. Typo - Double-check you're using the correct key

-To resolve: Contact our support team and we'll help you verify your key status or provision a new one.
+To resolve: Contact our support teamarrow-up-right and we'll help you verify your key status or provision a new one.

 Yes!
 You can have multiple API keys for different purposes: